Legal education in America: A new paradigm

 The formal component of the MDR program lasts three calendar years.

 The first year of training consists of classroom study, case specific research, case preparation and analysis, and general observation as active support for a litigation team engaged in a specific public interest lawsuit.
-At the conclusion of this first year, the student will take one of the state bar examinations and upon passage and admission to practice in that state become admitted to the United States District Court.
+At the conclusion of this first year, the student will take one of the state bar examinations and upon passage and admission to practice in that state become admitted to the local United States District Court.

 During the second year the training accelerates as the newly licensed attorneys lead discovery teams of first year barristers in specific public interest lawsuits and participate in the management of existing litigation.